 A foundation with a silicone base calls for primer and other makeup with a silicone base.
 Using makeup with different bases results in patchy makeup that doesn’t blend properly.

-That’s because oil, or silicone in this case, and water don’t mix.
+That’s because oil, or silicone, and water don’t mix.
 Instead, they repel each other.
 Your makeup might slip off of your face if you use two products that have different bases.
 Having base products that don’t have the same base is a common mistake that can easily be fixed by reading the labels.

 Less Is Always More